What are Anti-Dumping Duties & How Do They Relate to Mattresses?

 Arguably the most critical health concern around Chinese-made mattresses is regarding how the foam was produced.
 To make memory foam, a variety of chemicals are needed, primarily, petroleum or petroleum-based oils.
 Petroleum is what gives memory foam it’s viscoelasticity— without petroleum, there is no memory foam.
 However, many brands have devised ways to create their memory foam using as few petrol-chemicals as possible— creating plant-based memory foam.

 Besides using plant-based memory foam, brands use their proprietary poly-foams designed to be more contouring and cradling, like memory foam.
-Leesa and Amerisleep are two big name brands who choose to invest in producing plant-based foams for their beds, while brands such as Nolah and Brooklyn Bedding design poly-foams to offer the same benefits of memory foam.
+Amerisleep, for instance, chooses to invest in producing plant-based foams for their beds, while Nolah designs poly-foams to offer the same benefits of memory foam.

 Many domestic foams are CertiPUR-US® certified, making them safe and healthy to sleep on; however, a large number of Chinese-made mattresses that are labeled with the CertiPUR-US® certification still have issues with off-gassing.
 Off-gassing refers to the unpleasant, chemical-like “new mattress smell” some foam mattresses have.
 Even high-quality foam mattresses are prone to a little off-gassing, but you know your bed is poor quality when the chemical scent never goes away.